Quick Start

 The just dev command starts three components:

-Once everything compiles, it should open https://localhost:5173 in your browser.
-See the development setup guide for more cool things you can do.
+Once everything compiles, it should open localhost:5173 in your browser.

 WARNING